The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 Next, human-human, model-model, and human-model agreement were compared using Fleiss' Kappa and PABAK (which adjusts Kappa for prevalence and bias).
-Results (cf. Fig. \ref{fig:pabak}) show that experts agree more with each other than students, and student labels align more with LLMs than experts do.
+Results (see Fig. \ref{fig:pabak}, for Fleiss' Kappa which follows the same tendencies cf. Fig. \ref{fig:kappa}) show that experts agree more with each other than students, and student labels align more with LLMs than experts do.
 Models agree with each other to a degree comparable to human–human agreement, but expert–expert consistency is highest.
 Interestingly, the weakest models in binary classification (Claude, Mistral) show the highest consistency across prompts.
-Explanation prompts increase agreement between models, suggesting that they foster more consistent interpretations, even if they do not improve overall predictive accuracy, as shown in \S \ref{sec:eval-binary}.
+Explanation prompts increase agreement between models, suggesting that they foster more consistent interpretations, even if they do not improve overall predictive performance, as shown in \S \ref{sec:eval-binary}.